Azure/Service-Fabric-Troubleshooting-Guides/Cluster/how-to-configure-log-analytics-for-service-fabric-clusters.md

 ## Setup Log Analytics for Service Fabric Cluster

 1. Ensure Windows Azure Diagnostics (WAD) extension is configured on the node types / scale sets.
 The WadCfg has the configuration for collection and storage account where WAD table data is stored.
-See [Event Aggregation with Windows Azure Diagnostics - Azure Service Fabric](https://learn.microsoft.com/azure/service-fabric/service-fabric-diagnostics-event-aggregation-wad) for more information. for more information.
+See [Event Aggregation with Windows Azure Diagnostics - Azure Service Fabric](https://learn.microsoft.com/azure/service-fabric/service-fabric-diagnostics-event-aggregation-wad) for more information.

-    Default WadCfg Extension ARM template configuration:
+    Default WadCfg Extension ARM template configuration when deploying from Azure portal:

     <details><summary>Click to expand</summary>